- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

-If you’re looking for a program that will make your writing life easier, look no further than Grammarly.
+If you’re looking for a grammar checker that will make your writing life easier, look no further than Grammarly.

-There’s so much to like about this service, from its ability to correct grammar, spelling, and punctuation, to its incredibly accurate plagiarism checker, which compares your work to over 16 billion different sources on the Web.
+There’s so much to like about this service, from its ability to correct grammar mistakes, spelling checks, and punctuation, to its incredibly accurate plagiarism checker, which compares your work to over 16 billion different sources on the Web.
+(You can read our full Grammarly review here.)

 But is this paid service worth it in the long run?
-Is Grammarly’s cost justified?
-Here’s a full rundown on their Premium service.
+Is Grammarly’s cost justified to catch every single last spelling mistake?

-Grammarly can be used in a number of ways.
+Grammarly Premium can be used in a number of ways:

 - On their website by uploading or pasting your files into a dashboard